-Customer Service Spotlight- 2d
+Customer Service Spotlight-2d

 Every employee at MoDOT plays a role in providing outstanding customer service.
 Each quarter, this measure showcases an area within the department and its ongoing work and successes in the realm of customer service.
-This quarter looks at the rate of property owner satisfaction when realty rights are acquired for projects in the Statewide Transportation Improvement Program.
+This quarter looks at the percent of satisfied motor carriers' customers.